ibbles/LearningUnrealEngine/Managing multiple projects.md

 The page lists `UnrealVersionSelector`, `Setup.bat`, and `GITDependencies` as missing.
 After copying a Custom Install Build to a new machine, run `Setup.bat`.

+The file `$UE_ROOT/Engine/Build/Build.version` holds some information about that particular engine installation.

 [Managing Multiple UE4 Projects @ wiseengineering.com](https://wisengineering.com/downloads/ManagingUE4Projects.pdf)